Dr. Emily Wughalter

 The Gulick Medal is the highest award given by AAHPERD, the largest professional organization serving health and physical education professionals.
 Additionally, Dr. Wughalter received the NAKHE Distinguished Service Award in January 2014.

 Welcome to the Department of Kinesiology.

-*Note: The Department of Kinesiology will be located in MH 438A from May 27 through August 18, 2014.
+*Note: The Department of Kinesiology will be located in SPX 102 starting August 17, 2015.

 Thank you for your interest in our department, whether it is to pursue graduate or undergraduate work, or to take a GE or physical activity class.
 Kinesiology is defined as the “art and science of human movement.”
 This is an academic discipline, based around the study of physical activity in work, play, games, sport, aquatics, dance, combatives, adventure and fitness activities.
 Our graduates work as athletic directors, athletic trainers, in cardiac rehabilitation, as coaches, personal trainers, physical education teachers, sport managers, or enter physical therapy or medical school, and many other areas.